 We don’t normally have fruit loops in the UK, but they are a limited edition at the moment.
-When I saw the colours I immediately thought they would make a great material for Halloween art for the kids to make.
+Here’s our foot loop Halloween art.
+When I saw the colours I immediately thought they would make great material for Halloween art for the kids to make.

 I am always a bit reluctant to use food for art as it seems such a waste.
 However, Charlotte was in a particularly destructive mood and managed to get hold of an open packet of fruit loops and tipped them all over the floor shouting gleefully “Oh dear!”
 (That brought her tally to a packet of cereal, 2 mugs and 3 tubs of glitter – for that hour alone).
 As the cereal was ruined anyway I thought it was a good opportunity to let them use it for making a Halloween picture.